VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--debian-conflicts`

-The list of Debian package that this package is absolute incompatibility
+The list of Debian package that this package is not compatible with

 #### `--debian-dependencies`